 A wide variety of housing options are available throughout the metropolitan area.
 Personal preferences are generally the deciding factors in choosing a home.
 For GW students, proximity to campus may make a difference in where you want to live.
 No matter where you decide to make your home, close to campus or far away, there are tradeoffs.
-If cost is a key issue, rome close to campus or far away, there are tradeoffs.
 If cost is a key issue, remember that the farther away from the city, the less expensive the housing.
 If you rely on public transportation, keep in mind that living in the city requires less travel time.
 If you own a car, you should know that parking is generally difficult in the city, as street parking is scarce and garages often cost approximately \$15 per day.